great-expectations/great_expectations/docs/source/data_contexts.rst

 Data Contexts
 ================================================================================

-Data Contexts manage connections to Great Expectations DataSets.
+Data Contexts manage connections to Great Expectations Datasets.

 To get a data context, simply call `get_data_context()` on the ge object: